 The Golden Age of comic books is from 1938 to 1956 roughly.
 Comic books as we know them have existed since the 19th century, but it was the publication of Action Comics #1, the first appearance of Superman, that launched our cultural obsession with superheroes.

-The Silver Age, about 1956 to 1970, marks the superhero-centric reemergence of comic books.
+The Silver Age, from 1956 to 1970, marks the superhero-centric reemergence of comic books.
 Superheroes were born in the Golden Age, but after WWII, sci-fi, horror, western, and war comics were the norm.
 During the Bronze Age, 1970 to 1985, comics got less silly and tackled darker subjects, and included more graphic character deaths depicted in comics.

 In the Modern Age, from 1985 to the present, comic books reflected society more.
 Also, comics became more commercialized.
 We live in an era where Iron Man, not a popular character pre-2008, is a household name.